dpanfilyonok/Brahma.FSharp/README.md

 [![NuGet Badge](https://buildstats.info/nuget/Brahma.FSharp?includePreReleases=true)](https://www.nuget.org/packages/Brahma.FSharp/)
 [![License](https://img.shields.io/badge/License-EPL_1.0-red.svg)](https://opensource.org/licenses/EPL-1.0)

-**Brahma.FSharp** provides a way to utilize GPGPUs in your F# programms.
+**Brahma.FSharp** provides a way to utilize GPGPU in your F# programs.
 It is based on F# quotations to OpenCL translation.

 ## Features
 * Utilization of OpenCL for communication with GPU.
 So, you can work not only with NVIDIA devices but with any device which supports OpenCL (e.g. with AMD ot Intel devices).
-* Not only primitive types, but olso discriminated unions, structs, records are supported.
+* Not only primitive types, but also discriminated unions, structs, records are supported.
 * Pattern matching, mutable and immutable bindings, nested bindings are supported.
-* Fine-grained memory managenent and kernels compilation porcess.
+* Fine-grained memory management and kernels compilation process.
-* Mailbox prcessor based interface for communication with devices.
+* Mailbox processor based interface for communication with devices.

-More detailes are available [here](https://yaccconstructor.github.io/Brahma.FSharp/).
+More details are available [here](https://yaccconstructor.github.io/Brahma.FSharp/).
 Examples of usage are available [here](https://github.com/YaccConstructor/Brahma.FSharp.Examples).

 ## Installation
+Install Brahma.FSharp by running:
 ```shell
 dotnet add package Brahma.FSharp
 ```